Alexander92j/Fintech-PF7-Team5/README.md

 "feeCurrency": "EUR"
 }
 ```
 Once the query has been sent, check on RabbitMQ that it has registered in Queues.
-If the payment can be prossesed, it'll be shown in the log file _payments_.
+If the payment can be processed, it'll be shown in the log file _payments_.

 ## The End!
 Thank you Code.Hub, Piraeus Bank and ReGeneration for this amazing learning experience.